Sienci-Labs/Resources/lmmk2/advanced/lmk2-eeprom-settings.md

 ## Default Settings

-These only apply to those using the original LongBoard, if you have the <b>MK2.5</b> or have upgraded to the <b>SuperLongBoard</b>, <a href="https://resources.sienci.com/view/slb-firmware-flashing/#settings-descriptions">see the settings table for that here</a>.
+These only apply to those using the original LongBoard, if you have the **MK2.5** or have upgraded to the **SuperLongBoard**, <a href="https://resources.sienci.com/view/slb-firmware-flashing/#settings-descriptions">see the settings table for that here</a>.

 [su_table]
 <table>